 - Then gently fold in the blueberries (or other mix-ins).

 - Divide batter into muffin cups (about ¾ full) and bake for 15-20 minutes, until set and lightly golden.
 Let cool for a few minutes before removing.
 Enjoy!
+I love smearing a little butter in the middle!

 Hillary says